Attraction of the Week: Trees of Mystery in Northern California

 Redwood trees can range between 8-20 feet in diameter and grow to be taller than 300 feet.
-The tallest redwood stands a whopping 379 feet within the Redwood National Park in Northern California.
+The tallest redwood, the Hyperion, stands a whopping 379 feet within the Redwood National Park in Northern California.
 The Avenue of Giants, a 31 mile drive along Hwy 101, is another great place to observe an abundance of these giant trees.
 It is home to some of the tallest Redwoods.
 It is most famous for the drive thru tree, the Chandelier Tree, a 315 feet tall beauty found in Legett, California.
 If you are driving anywhere up the coast of California, you must plan time to enjoy the very scenic Avenue of the Giants drive.

 Trees of Mystery Attractions

 The highlight of a visit to Trees of Mystery is taking a scenic ride in an enclosed tram known as the Sky Trail.
 You may have taken similar ski chair lift rides in other mountain areas like Lake Tahoe, the Smokies, and so on.
 This one is even more incredible as you get to look out into the gorgeous redwoods.

 As you travel 1570 feet up the mountain from the safety of the tram, you will take in gorgeous views of the redwoods beneath you.
 The journey is only about 8 minutes and goes by pretty quickly, however, it is well worth it for this once in a lifetime experience.
 At the summit, amazing views await you via the observation deck.
 This viewpoint offers the most incredible views of the redwoods and possibly some decent views of the Pacific Ocean on a clear day.

 The views truly are spectacular so be sure to bring your camera!
 The ride is relaxing and fun – definitely the most unique way to see the redwoods.
 Take advantage of this unique, memorable experience, one which doesn’t come by that often!